SuperHouse/esp-open-rtos/README.md

 * Source & binary components from the [Espressif IOT RTOS SDK](https://github.com/espressif/esp_iot_rtos_sdk) were released under the MIT license.
 Source code components are relicensed here under the BSD license.
 The original parts are Copyright (C) Espressif Systems.

+* Newlib is covered by several copyrights and licenses, as per the files in the `libc` directory.

 ## Contributions

 Contributions are very welcome!